Game Boy Advance Architecture

 Image

-Notice the screen doesn’t show significant patterns produced by tile engines.
+Tonc’s bitmap demo (Homebrew).
+Notice that the screen doesn’t show the typical patterns produced by tile engines.

 Image